Robert Connolly

-Robert Connolly (born 1967) is an Australian film director, producer and screenwriter based in Melbourne, Victoria.
-He is best known as the director and writer of the feature films Balibo, Three Dollars and The Bank, and the producer of Romulus, My Father and The Boys.
+Robert Connolly (born 1967) is an Australian film director, producer, and screenwriter based in Melbourne, Victoria.
+He is best known as the director and writer of the feature films Balibo, Three Dollars, The Bank and The Dry and its sequel, as well as the producer of Romulus, My Father and The Boys.
 He is head of the film distribution company, Footprint Films, owned by Arenafilms.

 Early life and education

 Connolly was born in 1967.
 Along with David Wenham, he worked in theatre before transitioning to filmmaking.
 They were both involved in a production of The Boys at the Griffin Theatre Company in Sydney.
 Connolly graduated from the Australian Film, Television and Radio School (AFTRS) in the late 1990s, where he undertook a three-year course that included directing.

 Career

 Connolly made his first feature film as producer, The Boys in 1998, which had its world premiere in competition at the Berlin International Film Festival.
 His first film as director, The Bank, was produced by his former mentor and later business partner at Arenafilm John Maynard.

 In 2007 Connolly and Maynard together produced the period immigration drama Romulus, My Father, directed by Richard Roxburgh, starring Eric Bana and Franka Potente.

 By 2013, he had written and directed four feature films and produced around 12 others, as well as doing work for television.

-He directed and produced Paper Planes (2014) and The Dry (2020), and has been nominated for or won numerous Australian and international awards (see lists below).
+He directed and produced Paper Planes (2014), The Dry (2020), Blueback (2022) and Force of Nature: The Dry 2 (2024) and has been nominated for or won numerous Australian and international awards (see lists below).